 If you look at the aerial photos of our barn you will see a dirt patch on the north side.
 That is our sacrifice area.
 We “sacrifice” having any grass growing in that spot so that we can preserve the rest of the pasture during the winter from the animals grazing it to soil or compacting it.
 They spend most of their time though in the barn where we collect their manure in a deep bedding system so we can compost it the next summer.

-Finally, I’m going to recommend that you consider introducing pastured poultry into your grazing system.
-They are an excellent source of quick protein for your family table that can really make your pasture improve by leaps and bounds after just one season.
+Finally, I’m going to recommend you consider introducing pastured poultry into your grazing system.
+They are an excellent source of quick protein for your family table.
+They can really make your pasture improve by leaps and bounds after just one season.
 By using a chicken tractor that you move forward onto fresh grass twice a day at meal time you can control exactly where their fertility is deposited and the difference it makes is astounding.
 We raise our meat chickens in 2 batches so that too much of the pasture isn’t being occupied by them at one time.
 Next year we’ll run them through a completely new spot that hasn’t been covered in the past few years.
 There is a ton of information available online about how to build a chicken tractor and raise pastured poultry.

 Though there is additional time and expense that goes into a pasture management system that uses rotational grazing, we are convinced that it is well worth the effort.
 The benefits far outweigh those detriments, especially when you factor in that well-fed, healthier livestock mean more nutritious food that you serve to those that gather around your family table.

 New to raising a dairy cow on the homestead?
 Check out these other articles to get started on the right foot!

 Quinn and her family have been homesteading in central Ohio for over 15 years, many of which she spent sharing their experiences and encouraging other homesteaders at Reformation Acres until 2018.
 She is the founder of the SmartSteader homestead management app and is currently the Executive Assistant for Homesteaders of America.